Devin Brugman Puts On Leggy Display In A Plunging White Maxi Dress With A Thigh-High Slit

 The 29-year-old often heats up her feed by showing off her figure in a sexy bikini from her Monday Swimwear line.
 Today, however, Devin traded in her swimsuit for a gorgeous white maxi dress and, judging by the reaction of her fans, they are certainly loving the change.

 Devin looked absolutely flawless in the trio of photos that saw her rocking a wrap-style number from Cult Gaia that did nothing but favors for her incredible physique.
-The sleeveless number had thin straps that showcased the model’s toned arms and shoulders.
-It also featured a plunging neckline that fell far down her chest, leaving an eyeful of her ample cleavage well on display.
+The sleeveless number had thin straps that showcased the model’s toned arms and shoulders and featured a plunging neckline that fell far down her chest, leaving an eyeful of her ample cleavage well on display.

 The garment cinched high upon Devin’s hips with a tie belt that accentuated her trim waist and flat midsection before flowing into a long, floor-length skirt with a daring side slit.
 The dramatic opening reached all the way up to the top of the model’s thigh, exposing one of her tanned and toned legs in its entirety.